jadecobra/python_tdd_exercises/source/data_structures/booleans/index.rst

 you now know

-* :ref:`how to make a test driven development environment manually<how to make a test driven development environment part 1>`
+* :ref:`how to make a test driven development environment manually<how to make a test driven development environment>`
 * :ref:`how to raise AssertionError with assert methods<what causes AssertionError?>`
 * :ref:`how to write functions<what is a function?>`
 * :ref:`how to pass values from tests to functions<how to pass values>`